d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Data Parallelism

 Assume that there are $k$ GPUs on a machine.
-Given the model to be trained, each GPU will maintain a complete set of model parameters independently.
+Given the model to be trained, each GPU will maintain a complete set of model parameters independently though parameter values across the GPUs are identical and synchronized.
 As an example,
 :numref:`fig_data_parallel` illustrates
 training with